 - New fall 9-month employees working summer session/summer service

 - New hires - summer session/summer service only

-- IMPORTANT: Do not use a C-Basis or A Basis job for Summer employment.
-Leave the employee's job in a Short Work Break status until they return to work.
-Benefit deductions are ONLY taken on the C/A-Basis job.
+- IMPORTANT: Do not use a C-Basis or A-Basis job for summer employment.
+Leave the employee's job in a Short Work Break status until the employee returns to work.
+Benefit deductions are ONLY taken on the C- or A-Basis job.

 - For the summer job, create a new Position or modify an existing Position from last summer.

 - If you are using a Position from last summer, review the Position data and existing funding for accuracy before hiring the employee.